smaindola90/Data-Analysis/README.md

-# Speedtest-By-Ookla-Analysis
+Data-Analysis
-Notebooks of analyzed speedtest data of year 2020,2021 and 2022 provided by Ookla.
+Notebooks of analyzed data using Python and other projects.